 (2) builds community wealth, and

 (3) helps families avoid displacement and stay in their homes.

 Where is the program now?

-Philadelphia Energy Authority began its first pilot in late 2021, servicing 50 homes in Philadelphia, and is wrapping up construction on these homes in the next few months.
-PEA, with the support of PGCC, will launch the second phase of Built to Last in fall 2022 with a new round of 50 homes, continuing the program’s focus on working with low-income homeowners who are living in neighborhoods with high poverty rates.
+The Philadelphia Energy Authority began its first pilot in late 2021, servicing 50 homes in Philadelphia, and is wrapping up construction on these homes.
+PEA, with the support of PGCC, launched the second phase of Built to Last in Fall 2022 with a new round of 50 homes, continuing the program’s focus on working with low-income homeowners who are living in neighborhoods with high poverty rates.